 What is Probate in Alberta?
 Complete Guide for 2024

-Probate in Alberta is the legal process where the Court of Queen's Bench officially recognizes a will as valid and grants authority to the executor to administer the deceased person's estate.
+Probate in Alberta is the legal process where the Court of King's Bench officially recognizes a will as valid and grants authority to the executor to administer the deceased person's estate.

 Key Points About Alberta Probate